-4 The Royal Commission on Agriculture in India: Abridged Report, p, 51.
+^{4.} The Royal Commission on Agriculture in India: Abridged Report, p.
+51.

-Nor has co-operative credit been in India till now the controlled credit that it claims to be.
-Almost all the members of the society join it merely to borrow from it, and few understand the need for restricting credit for productive purpose.
+Nor has co-operative credit been in India till now the 'controlled' credit' that it claims to be.
+Almost all the members of a society join it merely to borrow from it, and few understand the need for restricting credit for productive purposes.
 It is not, therefore, unusual for a member to borrow ostensibly for an improvement to his land and to spend the amount on a marriage, and for the other members to connive at it.
 Again, according to theory, the maximum credit limit for each member is fixed by the general body, but this provision is circumvented when an obliging friend borrows in his name for another, who has already borrowed up to the maximum limit fixed for him.
-Book adjustments are often made showing old loans as having been repaid and new loans as given.
-Such concealment of the object of the loans and benami transactions are hardly possible when the majority of the members realise and value the principles of co-operation, and the funds of the society come mainly from the savings of its members.
+Book adjustments are often made showing old loans as having been repaid, and new loans as given.
+Such concealment of the object of the loans and benami transactions are hardly possible when the majority of the members realise and value the principles of co-operation, and the funds of the society come mainly from the savings, of its members.
 Cases are not unknown of big landlords in the village who undertake money-lending and who have borrowed from the village co-operative society to relend at higher rates of interest.
 Thus the society at Gangaikondan "is now said to be controlled by a few Brahmin money-lenders who borrow at cheap rates and relend at usurious rates to the poor."
-In such cases the village society actually becomes the ally of the money-lender in exploiting the poor!
-The ideal of 'controlled co-operative credit' is, therefore, yet to be realised in India.
+5 In such cases the village society actually becomes the ally of the.

-5 P. J. Thomas and K. C. Ramakrishnan: Some South Indian Villages, A. Resurvey, p.
+5 P. J. Thomas and K. C. Ramakrishnan: Some South Indian Villages, A Resurvey, p.
 376.